dartmouth/genji-lab/GCP_DOCS_MKII.md

   POSTGRES_PASSWORD: <CHOOSE_A_SECURE_PASSWORD>
 ```

 **Why?** Secrets store sensitive information separately from your application code.
 Kubernetes makes this value available to containers that need it without exposing it in logs or environment dumps.

+Kubernetes Secrets are not infallible protection for sensitive data.
+Ensure that this is sufficient security for you and/or your organization before releasing the application publicly.

 ### 6.3 Verify the ConfigMap

-In `postgres.yml`, check the ConfigMap has appropriate values [1]:
+In `postgres.yml`, check the ConfigMap has appropriate values :

 ```yaml
 apiVersion: v1